-Dataset Explorer is an i2b2-based tool that lets you compare two sets of study groups based on one or more points of comparison.
+The Dataset Explorer, originally based on an i2b2 design, lets you compare two sets of study groups based on one or more points of comparison.
 You define both the criteria that populate the study groups and the points of comparison between the study groups.